Church Etiquette

 Snacks for Children

-Parents often bring little snacks for young children to keep them occupied and quiet in church.
-This is fine as long as it is discreet and quiet and the parent sees to cleaning up any leftovers.
-By the time a child is 3-4 years old this will most likely be unnecessary.
-And by the time a child reaches age 7 they are mostly capable of fasting the entire morning of Holy Communion (or at least cutting back on breakfast).
-For those children who do require snacks during service, please refrain from feeding them, even a bottle, while in line for Communion, as they ought to come to the Holy Mysteries without food already in their mouths.
-Chewing gum is never appropriate in church.
+Parents often bring snacks for young children to keep them occupied and quiet in church.
+This is alright as long as it is discreet and quiet, and the parent carefully cleans up any leftovers.
+By the time a child is 3-4 years old this will most likely be unnecessary, and by the time a child reaches age 7 they are usually capable of fasting the entire morning of Holy Communion (or at least cutting back on breakfast).
+For those small children who do require snacks during service, please refrain from feeding them, even a bottle, while in line for Communion, as they ought to come to the Holy Mysteries without food already in their mouths.
+Chewing gum is never appropriate in church, for children or adults.

 Handling the Holy Bread (“Antidoron”)